• Length: 5 days

 • GRAYS 5 to 9 in light, medium, and dark (1 yard or more of each color)

-• We will use everything listed above so do not decide to leave anything out.
+• We will use everything listed above so do not decide to leave anything out!

 NOTES REGARDING FABRIC SUPPLY LIST

 Yes, the rumor is true!!!
 Yes, I do ask that each student bring lots of fabrics.
 My personal theory embraces the belief that one will be freer to be creative if one has many fabric choices available in class.
-After 25+ years of teaching, I consider each class I teach to be on a graduate level and therefore I expect students to arrive prepared with all necessary supplies.
+After 30+ years of teaching, I consider each class I teach to be on a graduate level and therefore I expect students to arrive prepared with all necessary supplies.
 In that regard, I have outlined those fabrics we will use in this class.
-For some students, my fabric supply list will seem overwhelming in quantity and variety, while for other students, the selection they bring will never be good enough.
+For some students, my fabric supply list will seem overwhelming in quantity and variety, while for other students, the selection they bring will never be large enough or good enough.

-About solid colors--the more shades you have to work with, the more you will learn about how to work with color.
+About solid colors - the more shades you have to work with, the more you will learn about how to work with color.
 Color is Joyous!!!
 Color does not cause pain!!!
 Take DELIGHT in color!!!

 Working in color does not mean only using BOLD colors or HOT colors; working in color means learning to be versatile in all types of colors.

-I caution you to not bring mostly middle value solids, rather bring a wide variety, including:
+I caution you not to bring mostly middle value solids, rather you must bring a wide variety, including:

 • Light values